-I had three options, a) let my anger at being ambushed inside my own car force me to clamp up, b) try to engage Dad in a diversionary tactic (but a glance at the rear view mirror told me he was having not that) or c) deflect it through sarcastic humor, “Oh Beth hasn’t proposed yet, so I don’t really know.”
+I had three options, a) let my anger at being ambushed inside my own car force me to clamp up, b) try to engage Dad in a diversionary tactic (but a glance at the rear view mirror told me he was having none of that) or c) deflect it through sarcastic humor, “Oh Beth hasn’t proposed yet, so I don’t really know.”

 A rumbling chuckle came from the back seat.
 My mother’s head snapped back like a cobra ready to strike, “That is not funny!”

 “Said one of the two divorcee’s currently residing in this moving vehicle,” I threw in, because I like to see how gasoline flares up when it hits an open flame.

 “That’s not…you two always gang up on me…this is serious…I’m serious, you’re going to be a father.
 You have a baby on the way!”

 Ooops!
 I forgot that I, well forgot, to give her the update on our status (Beth’s and I) from Single Parents to Single Parents of Twins.
 I never knew when to fold them or zip it.

 “Babies?” my mother said with eyes as wide as headlights.